Demi Lovato: Achievements

 Lovato has won an MTV Video Music Award, a Guinness World Record, an iHeartRadio Much Music Video Award, two Latin American Music Awards, and five People's Choice Awards.
 (Note: Adapted from List of awards and nominations received by Demi Lovato.)
 For her work in music, she was nominated for two Grammy Awards, an American Music Award, four Billboard Music Awards, and three Brit Awards.
 With 14 wins, Lovato is the eighth-most-awarded solo artist at the Teen Choice Awards.
 She topped the 2013 list of The New York Times Best Selling Authors.
 In 2015, Lovato was honored with the Rulebreaker Award at the Billboard Women in Music event.
 In 2016, for her activism in the LGBT rights movement, she was awarded a GLAAD Vanguard Award at the 27th GLAAD Media Awards.
 That year, she was named to Forbes 30 Under 30 list in the music category.
 Time included Lovato on its annual list of the 100 most influential people in 2017.
 Billboard ranked her as one of the most successful artists of the 2010s decade in 2019, and at number 52 on its 2025 "Top 100 Women Artists of the 21st Century" list.
+In 2012, Lovato became the youngest X Factor judge in the show's history.
+She is the eleventh most-followed musician on Instagram with over 153 million followers on this platform, and the tenth most-followed musician on Twitter with over 53 million followers on this platform.

 According to Billboard, Lovato sold over 24 million records in the United States.
 In 2009, when she was 16, her album Here We Go Again debuted atop the Billboard 200, making her one of the eleven artists of all time who topped the chart before turning 18.
-Lovato has released eight studio albums, all of which debuted in the top-ten of the Billboard 200, with four receiving platinum certifications from the Recording Industry Association of America (RIAA) and two being certified gold.
+Lovato has released nine studio albums, all of which charted in the top-ten of the Billboard 200, with four receiving Platinum certifications from the Recording Industry Association of America (RIAA) and two being certified Gold.
 She has four top-ten songs on the Billboard Hot 100.
 Two of Lovato's songs and music videos have reached more than one billion streams and views on Spotify and YouTube.
-In 2012, she became the youngest X Factor judge in the show's history.
-Lovato is the eleventh most-followed musician on Instagram with over 153 million followers on this platform, and the tenth most-followed musician on Twitter with over 53 million followers on this platform.
+As of May 2025, Lovato has sold over 30 million records worldwide.